2021–22 Galatasaray S.K. season: December 2021

 Galatasaray Sports Club Vice President and Galatasaray Sportif A.Ş.
 Acting Chairman, Attorney Doctor Rezan Epözdemir announced on 15 December 2021 that he resigned from these duties and membership of the board of directors for personal reasons.

-Galatasaray Sports Club General Secretary Şükrü Köksal Ünlü announced on 16 December 2021 that he resigned from this position and from the board of directors due to personal reasons.
+Galatasaray Sports Club General Secretary Şükrü Köksal Ünlü announced on 16 December 2021 that he resigned from this position and from the board of directors for personal reasons.

 In the statement made by Galatasaray Sports Club on 17 December 2021, Galatasaray Sports Club Association Vice President and Galatasaray Sportif A.Ş.
-Acting Chairman, Lawyer Doctor Rezan Epözdemir, on 15 December 2021 and Galatasaray Sports Club Association General Secretary Şükrü Köksal Ünlü resigned from their duties and all board memberships on 16 December 2021, with the common opinion of the Board of Directors and in accordance with the Bylaws, Ibrahim, one of the alternate members of the Board of Directors of Galatasaray Sports Club Association.
-It has been announced that Reha Keskin and Ahmet Ozan Şener will serve as members of the Board of Directors.
+Acting Chairman, Lawyer Doctor Rezan Epözdemir, on 15 December 2021 and Galatasaray Sports Club Association General Secretary Şükrü Köksal Ünlü resigned from their duties and all board memberships on 16 December 2021, with the common opinion of the board of directors and in accordance with the Bylaws, Ibrahim, one of the alternate members of the Board of Directors of Galatasaray Sports Club Association.
+It has been announced that Reha Keskin and Ahmet Ozan Şener will serve as members of the board of directors.